wessberg/sass-extended-importer/README.md

 - Ship `.scss`, `.sass`, or `.css` files via `node_modules`, and let consumers depend on files directly, - but not support hoisted dependencies/monorepos.
 - Use [`Eyeglass`](https://github.com/sass-eyeglass/eyeglass)

-There are no known other import resolvers that support path mapping, which can be useful for simplifying import paths or dividing packages in a monorepo.
+One major use case for this library is to support path mapping, which can be useful for many things, includiong simplifying import paths or dividing packages in a monorepo.

 This implementation follows the convention of existing tooling and similar solutions that paths with a leading `~` will be resolved via [Node Module Resolution](https://nodejs.org/api/modules.html#modules_all_together).